 When our disillusionment becomes complete we redecorate our caves.

-This entry is part of Jack Rusher’s journal, originally published January 2nd, 2004, in New York.
+This entry is part of Jack Rusher’s archive, originally published January 2nd, 2004, in New York.